goauthentik/authentik/website/integrations/services/minio/index.md

 ### Creating application and provider

 Create an application in authentik.
-Create an _OAuth2/OpenID Provider_ with the following parameters:
+Create an OAuth2/OpenID provider with the following parameters:

 -   Client Type: `Confidential`
 -   Scopes: OpenID, Email, Profile, and the scope you created above